KevinHansen90/LangGraph-Local-Explorations/README.md

 2. Integration of tools (like web search) into the chatbot
 3. Implementation of memory and state management
 4. Human-in-the-loop functionality
+5. Manually updating a State
+6. Customizing a State

 ## Planned Explorations